Finance and Development Focus Area

 B. International Finance and Development

-Together, these electives deal with a balanced portfolio of economics and business topics related to energy.
+Together, these electives deal with a balanced portfolio of economics and business topics related to finance and development

-- Successfully write and round off a master thesis on an energy topic.
+- Successfully write and round off a master thesis on an finance and development topic.
 Topics to be covered include, but are not limited to:

 - The importance of microfinance for improving (micro-enterprise) growth and reducing poverty